 How to achieve successful loose-aggressive poker

-The main benefit of the LAG-style is that you can win hands without having a legitime hand.
+The main benefit of the LAG-style is that you can win lots of pots without having legitime hands.
 That means simply that you could potentially win more hands, by a higher frequency.

 Although it's true that most winning players are TAGs, at the top of the pinnacle, the truly great online players are LAGs.
-Mark Vo
+Mark Vos

 Matched pre flop and post flop aggression

 When some players try to change their TAG-style to a LAG-style, they do it half-hearted, which result in a flawed game.
-If you, for example, play loose before the flop, you must continue to be so after the flop.
-By raising pre flop, got call by an opponent and when don’t bet again, you are doing your opponent a twofold favor: you increase the pot, and you give it to him (if his got enough sense to bet).
+If you, for example, play loose before the flop, you must be prepared to do so also after the flop.
+By raising pre flop, get called by an opponent and when don’t bet again, you are doing your opponent a twofold favor: you increase the pot, and you give it to him (if he got enough sense to bet).

-Of course, that is an exaggeration, but in principle it is true.
+That may be an exaggeration, but in principle it is true.
 You could of course refrain from betting and when instead call your opponent’s bet.
-That is something you more or less must do if you don’t bet yourself, but it’s often too passive, and if you are that passive post flop you better refrain from raise pre flop.
+That is something you more or less must do if you don’t bet yourself, but when you are passive, and if you are going to be passive post flop you better refrain from raise pre flop in the first place.

-This don’t mean that you must continue to bet after the flop if your raise pre-flop 100 times out of 100, that would actually be non-optimal since it makes you vulnerable for check-raise bluffs from an opponent that observes the patterns.
+This don’t mean that you must continue to bet after the flop when you raise pre-flop 100 times out of 100.
+That would actually be non-optimal since it makes you vulnerable for check-raise bluffs from an opponent that observes the patterns.
 But, your standard play post flop must be an aggressive one if you are raising pre-flop.
 If you increase the pot, you must fight for it.

-The texture on the flop should dictate when you should avoid a continues bet.
+The texture on the flop will dictate when you should avoid a continue-bet.
 If three low cards are dealt on the flop, your opponent will probably don’t think you hit something and betting would therefore often be called.
 On the other hand, if you have hit something, just go ahead and bet, you will get pleasant implied odds!

 How often you should bet also depend on the opponent’s style.
-If he is a calling station, you should bet into less pots if you don’t hit anything.
-The same can be said if you meet a very aggressive player that often raise your bets.
+If he is a calling station, you should bet into less pots when you miss the board.
+The same can be said if you meet a very aggressive player who often raise your bets.

-By the standard play is to continue-bet.
+But the standard play is to continue-bet.
 This will win many pots since your opponent for the most times doesn’t have anything.
-Many players will often call to see the flop but are not very interested to fight for the pot without a hand.
+Many players will often call to see the flop, but are not very interested to fight for the pot without a hand.
 That's is one of the reasons why the LAG approach is so profitable.

-Just being loose-aggressive wasn’t enough for everybody and the hyper loose-aggressive style was born.
+Just being loose-aggressive wasn’t enough for everybody and when the hyper loose-aggressive was style born.
 There have obviously always been players that could be characterized as maniacs on the poker tables.
 That is just an observation of diversion among humans.
-But what is a complete other thing is this: winning hyper loose-aggressive strategy.
+But that is a complete other thing is: winning hyper loose-aggressive strategy.

-From the perspective of old-fashion poker theory, it was not plausible to play hyper-loose and hyper-aggressive and win.
-In the days of online poker, things have change.
-Many proofs have been found, both on low and high stakes levels, that hyper LAG-style could be extremely effective.
+From the perspective of old-fashioned poker theory, it was not plausible to play hyper-loose, or even less hyper-aggressive, and win.
+But in the days of online poker, things have changed.
+Many proofs have been found, both on low and high stakes levels, that the hyper LAG-style could be extremely effective.

-Another reason is that 6-max tables much more common than 9-tables in the online poker era.
+Another reason is that 6-max tables is much more common than 9-tables in the online poker era.
 Full ring tables with 8-10 players were standard at brick and mortar casinos.
-It is more lucrative to fill the floor area with such tables and less dealers are needed per player.
+It is more lucrative to fill the floor area with such tables since less dealers are needed per player.
 But online poker sites has unlimited floor space.

-Playing at a table with eight other players are not the same thing as playing with five others.
-Are you facing eight players, the risk is much higher that another player has a good hand, so trying to “steal” the pot with mediocre hands will often not work.
+Playing at a table with eight other players is not the same thing as playing with five others.
+When you facing eight players, the risk is much higher that another player has a good hand.
+Trying to “steal” the pot with mediocre hands will because of that seldom work.
 Therefore, don’t try a hyper loose aggressive approach on these tables.
-You should do it on 6-max tables or in tournament formats that involves only two to three players.
+You should do it on 6-max tables or in tournament formats that involves only two, three or four players.

 The hyper loose-aggressive style doesn’t fit everybody.
 You must have it in you to bully your opponents and attack lots of pots.
-And you must be prepared to lose.
-That don’t mean you lose long term, but all forms of LAG-style play will increase the variance: you will experience more real good session and real bad ones.
-Everybody can’t handle that mentally.
+And you must be prepared to lose in the short-term.
+All forms of LAG-style play will increase the variance: you will experience both more real good session and more real bad ones.
+Not everyone can handle that mentally.